belinwu/metapatterns/tools/Publishing_from_GoogleDoc.md

 ### Transparency

 I used transparency to reduce the contrast of the background image on the title page of my book.
 LibreOffice Writer does not support transparency for images, only for page areas.
-I had to delete the cover image and re-insert it through `Page Style -> Area -> Image` to make it semi-transparent via `Page Style -> Area -> Transparency`.
+I had to delete the cover image and re-insert it through `Page Style -> Area -> Image` to make it semi-transparent via `Page Style -> Transparency`.

 ### Bullets and fonts